-Cherry trees, again, are a stone fruit, so the same rules apply when it comes to pruning.
+Cherry trees, again, are stone fruit, so the same rules apply when it comes to pruning.
 Opt for light pruning in the summer months, removing any dead or damaged leaves or branches in the process.

-How to prune fruit trees
+Pruning fruit trees

-While your tree is new it is important to minimise the rubbing and crossing over of branches, so you will need to establish a central branch and remove any branches growing too close together or crossing over – overcrowding can limit fruit growth.
+While your tree is new it is important to minimise the rubbing and crossing over of branches, so you will need to establish a central branch and remove any branches growing too close together or crossing over.
+That’s because overcrowding can limit fruit growth.